 Address a love letter to those you love – from your spouse to your parents to your children you will provide them with proof positive they are loved and appreciated.
 It also helps remind you what you must be grateful for daily.

 Take a few moments each night before bed to write down the things you appreciated throughout the day.
 It can be a wonderful way to reflect on how far you’ve come over the years.

 21. Be a support system

 When people are in need, step up to be the go-to person they can rely on for support, regardless of their differences.

 If you are a whiz at scrapbooking, money management, or resume writing, share your talents with those in need.

 23. Perform a random act of kindness

-Kindness is still very much appreciated in the world today so perform a random kindness for those you love or a total stranger without looking for praise such as buying a homeless person lunch.
+Kindness is still very much appreciated today, so perform a random kindness for those you love or a total stranger without looking for praise, such as buying a homeless person lunch.